jmacqueen/CNN-Skills-Test/README.md

 CNN-Skills-Test
 ===============

 My skills test for CNN.
-AKA "From zero to basic node.js plus Twitter in 3 hours."
+AKA "From zero to basic node.js plus Twitter in 4 hours."

 Thank goodness my client-side Javascript is pretty solid :-)

 The application resides in app.js.

-This was my very first experience with node.js, so that code isn't as organized as I would like, with everything basically lumped into the routing callback.
-With the holidays fast upon me, I only had the time to do the one piece of extra credit of activating the links in the tweets.
+This was my very first experience with node.js, so this was fun!
+With the holidays fast upon me, I only had the time to do two of the extra credit pieces.
 The router will be next if I get the chance.

-And I *hate* that I have entirely inline html.
-If I can get a chance to hop back on this before the deadline I'll fix that, too.
-But for now I want to make sure I get something live in case I don't get back into this in time.
+Probably after the due date :-)

+I chose to put the tweets into two different ```<div>``` elements so that they would show up in the proper order when shown in two columns.
+My initial approach of just resizing and floating the ```<p>``` tags meant that the two column view had the tweets read left-to-right instead of vertically...which seemed weird to me.

+I also fixed the truncating of the text in the re-tweets.
+I didn't notice that one until on of my links showed up broken!
+Sneaky!

 Thanks!